-Everything UW Huskies coach Jimmy Lake said in his Montana Week press conference
+Everything UW Huskies football coach Jimmy Lake said in his Montana week news conference

 On Lake’s confidence level in freshman quarterback Sam Huard, should he have to play at any point:

 “Yeah, I think he’s put in the preparation.
 He’s made a bunch of plays here in training camp.
 You guys saw it.
 He even took more of a step in this last week and a half.
 Took a bunch of reps.
 My confidence level would be high.
-This time last year guys we had Dylan Morris who never played a college football game.
+This time last year guys we had Dylan Morris who never played a college-football game.
 I’m going to keep saying that over and over.
 Just want to remind you guys.
 We had a starting quarterback who never played college football before.
 JD (John Donovan) and the crew did a really nice job of making him operate and making him successful.
 So, my confidence level would be extremely high if Sam Huard was in there.
 I know we would prepare him.
 We wouldn’t put him in adverse situations, and we would lean on our strengths as an offense and make sure we’re getting plays to him where he can be successful.”

 On how much quarterback Dylan Morris has improved from last season until now: